SolidOS/solid-panes/SECURITY.md

 ## Reporting a vulnerability

-Please report any security vulnerabilities through the public GitHub issues of each repository you find the vulnerability in.
-In case of vulnerabilities which span multiple repos, please report them on [the SolidOS repo](https://github.com/SolidOS/solidos/issues/new) itself.
+Please report any security vulnerabilities through the public GitHub issues of the repository where you find the vulnerability.
+If a vulnerability spans multiple repos, please report it on [the SolidOS repo](https://github.com/SolidOS/solidos/issues/new) itself.

 Please include the following in your vulnerability report: